 Our café has a 5*-rated hygiene certificate and staff have been appropriately trained.
 If you have any allergies or dietary needs and need to know what ingredients have gone into a particular item, please ask.

 Please note that trolleybuses are generally very quiet in operation, so please take extra care when crossing roadways - please use designated crossing places – and do not rely on expecting to hear vehicles approaching.
 For your personal safety, please also keep to designated walkways and footways.

-Most of our historic trolleybuses and diesel buses were designed and constructed at a time when no consideration was given to accessibility, so there may be problems for visitors with mobility restrictions boarding and alighting from our historic trolleybuses and motorbuses (and there is no wheelchair access to the interiors of our historic trolleybuses and motorbuses).
-Our friendly all-volunteer staff will make every effort to assist with boarding and alighting from our trolleybuses and motorbuses and we have portable steps available to help with this.
+Most of our historic trolleybuses and diesel buses were designed and constructed at a time when no consideration was given to accessibility, so there may be problems for visitors with impaired mobility in boarding and alighting from our historic trolleybuses and motorbuses.
+There is no wheelchair access to the interiors of our historic trolleybuses and motorbuses.
+Our friendly staff will make every effort to assist with boarding and alighting from our trolleybuses and motorbuses and we have portable steps available.